aiXander/Talk2Slide/README.md

 pip3 install -r requirements_whisper.txt
 ```

+## Usage:
+1. run `python diffusers-server-local.py`
+2. run `python whisper-real-time.py`

 ## Main pipeline flow:
-	- Initial idea of hooking up whisper to StableDiffusion to do live voice prompting was implemented by (@Huemin)[https://twitter.com/huemin_art]
+- Initial idea of hooking up whisper to StableDiffusion to do live voice prompting was implemented by [@Huemin](https://twitter.com/huemin_art)
 - I then added async speech-to-text to enable capturing the full conversation transcript + ChatGPT support to turn that transcript into a relevant prompt

 ## Settings:
 `settings.py` contains the most prominant tweakable parameters of the pipeline, including the chatgpt task description and SD render settings.